 Grant Barnes, aka Grantimus Maximus, aka The Nerdcore Theologian.
+Currently, he is a PhD Candidate at the Graduate Theological Union at Berkeley, California.
 He is a graduate of Perkins School of Theology with a Masters Degree in Divinity.
-He is also a commissioned elder in the United Methodist Church, and Senior Pastor at Hemphill First United Methodist Church and Pineland United Methodist Church.
 He graduated from Texas State University Cum Laude with a Bachelor's degree in English, minor in History.
 He watches way too many movies, reads too many books, listens to too much music, and plays too many video games to ever join the mundane reality people claim is the "Real World."
 He rejects your reality, and replaces it with a vision of what could be, a better one, shaped by his love for God.

 - 27,902 hits

 Tag Archives: Sermon

 The following sermon was delivered Easter Sunday, April 1, 2018.
 Enjoy! –Grant, the Nerdcore Theologian 16 When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought spices so that they could go and anoint Jesus’ dead … Continue reading

 This sermon was delivered on Good Friday of 2018, March 30th. –Grant, the Nerdcore Theologian On Good Friday, God died.
 Out loud, that’s kind of strange to say I’ll admit.
 I mean, the definition of a God is that they … Continue reading

 There’s something very powerful about he Last Supper.
 Particularly the part about it being “the Last.”

 “God works in hilarious ways, His blunders to perform.”

 There are going to be people out there that want to see the kingdom of God, but don’t know that yet.
 The thing to remember is this: Discipleship is for everyone.